 Prior to Airworthiness Review permission is required from the owner of the aircraft.
 The permission is included in the BGA Airworthiness Review Checklist BGA 272 for completion by the aircraft owner or operator.

+Work orders are not required where the operator/owner is also responsible for the maintenance i.e. club owned aircraft where the maintenance staff are under direct control of the club.
 Work orders are not required for Annex II gliders.

 Maintenance Check Cycle